 To claim or report lost and found property, contact the University Police Services at Ext.
 3114.

-The evacuation of campus buildings or the entire campus may be required due to emergency situations occurring on or near the campus.
-Campus emergency planning facilitates evacuations are conducted in a systematic, controlled, and planned manner.
+The evacuation of campus buildings may be required due to emergency situations occurring on or near the campus.
+Campus emergency planning facilitates evacuations that are conducted in a systematic, controlled, and planned manner.